Helping You Heal at Counseling Recovery

 - Feeling more confident in who you are without having to change

-Feeling accepted and supported by others changed my life and that's what I want for you.
+Feeling accepted and supported changed my life and that's what I want for you.

 In 1997, I got my Masters Degree in Counseling Psychology at the College of Notre Dame, Belmont.
-After counseling people for five years, I took time off to raise my son.
-I believe that when we work on ourselves, we become better parents!
+After doing counseling for about five years, I took time off to raise my son.

 I've helped people in 12 step recovery for many years.
-I can help if you are questioning your drinking, in substance abuse recovery, struggle with anger management, compulsive overeating, codependency, depression, relationships, grief, divorce and co-parenting.
+I've taught anger management classes and fell in love with that work!
+I also love helping people heal their relationships, codependency, anger, alcoholism, in substance abuse recovery, struggle with compulsive overeating, couples work, depression, grief, divorce and co-parenting.

-Growth is a challenging, rewarding process when you start to see yourself change.
-I've seen people get excited about life again as they practice new skills and their perspective improves.
+Growth is a challenging, rewarding process when you start to see changes.
+I've seen people get excited about life again as they practice new skills and let go of beliefs that no longer serve them.
 We can only change ourselves and accept the things we cannot control because that is where you'll find peace.